 To cover the ends of the plywood I used iron-on edge banding.
 There are a few options you can explore like using wood filler and wrapping it with wood.
 For me, the easiest way is applying edge banding.

-When mounting a TV there is a lot to consider.
-It all depends on how you use the space.
+When mounting a TV there is a lot to consider, and it all depends on how you use the space.
 In my opinion, the height of a TV is a personal preference.
 When I was a technician most clients were happy with their TV around 60 inches to center from the floor in their living room.
 I always look to center the TV up with something in a room.
-It could be anything from a bed, sofa, door, or even a wall you get the point.
+It could be anything from a bed, sofa, door, or even a wall, you get the point.
 Now that we are somewhat clear ☺ let us move on.

 I located the studs in the wall using a stud finder.
 There are a total of two French cleat attachments.
 I mounted the first one on two studs, this kept things straightforward.
 Next, I measured the panel to find the distance between the French cleats and then transferred the spacing from that to the wall.
 The second French cleat only crossed one stud.
 In this case, I had to address things differently.
 I have used these toggle bolts a lot in the past so this was my go-to option for the side that didn’t have a stud.
 These bolts are heavy duty and work well for mounting large objects.

-If you have not already, go ahead and installed the French Cleat to the panel.
-Then place to panel on the wall and see if everything lines up.
+If you have not already, go ahead and install the French Cleat to the panel.
+Then place the panel on the wall and see if everything lines up.
 I gave it a quick hanging test to make sure it’s properly secured to the wall.

 I took off the handle and the stand from the TV.
 Then, I installed the brackets to the TV mounting holes.
-Next, install the bracket on.
 Measure down from the top of the TV to the bracket.

 I painted the panel white mainly to blend it into the space rather than to be a focal point and demand attention all the time.
-With the LED’s it will become the features piece but only when the lights are off.
-In this scenario, I wouldn’t mind.
+With the LED’s it will become the features piece but only when the lights are off, and in this scenario, I don’t mind.